Restaurants in Old City, Bangkok

 Seven Spoons

 Seven Spoons is a destination restaurant promises to tickle your senses in a warm, minimalist gastrobar on the edge of Chinatown.
 It offers a modern cuisine menu, including Mediterranean influenced dishes and pasta, lovingly made from locally produced and organic ingredients wherever possible.
-It is near the corner of Jor Por Ror (JPR) and Chakkrapatipong (22-24 Chakkrapatipong Road), in a restored Chinese shophouse.
-It is open for dinner daily, except Monday, from 6pm to 1am.

 Read More